Last Updated on by Hema Mehta

 If you don’t know the technique of ranking your business for Google Map and Google local listing, this guide on Google My Business (GMB) will be a great resource to you.

 GMB is a highly effective platform that helps millions of local business owners to promote their businesses for free and to attract new customers.
-You can rank your business at the top Google search by following few simple steps.
+You can rank your business at the top of Google search results by following a few simple steps.

 - List your business on Google My Business GMB)